victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
-Making the transition to Backend programming, mobile apps development and embedded systems / internet of things, as well as cloud systems consultant.
-My side projects are aimed at creating digital games, 3D modeling, machine learning and mechatronics / aerospace prototypes.
-I may not be an expert in these areas but I will definitely add something good to your project and / or team!
+Making the transition to data science and engineering, cloud support and systems automation.
+My side projects include things related to IoT, Game Development, Information Security and Low Level Systems programming.

-Skills and Technologies: C#, C, Python, Kotlin, Dart, SQL, NosQL, Linux, Unix, Django, Flask, AWS, Azure, Arm, MIPS, AVR, PIC, LORA, MQTT, I2C, UART.
+Skills and Technologies: Python, C++, C#, Kotlin, PostgreSQL, MySQL, Azure, AWS, Flask, Django, Net Core, Xamarin.

 The games featured above are part of my project Mobius Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!